-The clinician with overall clinical responsibility for Lloydspharmacy Online Doctor is Dr Kieran Seyan.
-Dr Seyan is a UK and Irish registered General Practitioner.
+The clinician with overall clinical responsibility for LloydsPharmacy Online Doctor is Dr Kieran Seyan.
+Dr Seyan is a UK registered General Practitioner.
 He oversees our team of clinicians (comprising doctors and independent prescribing pharmacists) who manage Online Doctor patients.

 You can write to Dr Kieran Seyan at:

 50-54 Wigmore Street